 Each state has different requirements, check your state Department of Education’s website.

 College bound teens: Visit websites for a few colleges of interest to see what they are requiring for applicants.
+(Here are tips for adapting courses and out-of-the-box courses for teens with special needs.)

 - 4 Language Arts (your choice of Literature themes or general topics)